aleksnavratil/polish-for-normal-people/polish_textbook.md

 * `Wsunąć` (to slide in)
 * `Wysunąć` (to slide out)

-* `Wchodzić` : To go *into* some location, but only if that going *does* happen reglarly, repeatedly, or continuously.
+* `Wchodzić` : To go *into* some location, but only if that going *does* happen regularly, repeatedly, or continuously.
-* `Wychodzić` : To go *out of* some location, but only if that going *does* happen reglarly, repeatedly, or continuously.
+* `Wychodzić` : To go *out of* some location, but only if that going *does* happen regularly, repeatedly, or continuously.

 So you see the common `w` vs `wy` distinction, which is not usually super phonetically obvious to English speakers.